Special features of this approach (will expand each into more elaborate prose at a later date).

 begin with the FTC in that rate of change and accumulation are two sides of a coin.
 We use the concept of rate of change to develop accumulation functions and we use the concept of accumulation to develop rate of change functions.

 We state the FTC even before developing rate of change from accumulation (derivatives).
-In fact, we use the FTC as motivation for finding derivatives.
+In fact, we use the FTC as motivation for finding derivatives and antiderivatives.

-Uses of the textbook as a visual aid during class.
+Use the textbook (especially animations) as a visual aid during class.